hamed-ahangari/Neural-Networks-and-Deep-Learning-Homeworks-Projects/README.md

 ## Contact

-Assignments are written in Persian; so if you are interested in having them in other languages and want help to translate them, be in touch with me using the iamthehamed@gmail.com address.
+We've prepared these assignments in Persian, so if you are interested in having them in other languages and want help translate them, be in touch with me using the iamthehamed@gmail.com address.

 Plus, if you want to know about me, check my LinkedIn profile or my webpage:
 - [Hamed Ahangari on LinkedIn](https://www.linkedin.com/in/hamed-ahangari/)